Financial-Times/grunt-origami-demoer/README.md

 		        modernizr: true, // if you are using modernizr but not including it using bower's default settings this will need to be set to the path to your local copy of modernizr
 		        viewModel: {}// a javascript object of example content to be consumed by your module's template
-		        scriptMode: null // set to 'browserify' if your scripts need to be built }
+		        scriptMode: null // set to 'browserify' if your scripts need to be built
+		        main: ['example.mustache'] //optional list of files to process in addition to those listed in bower.json.main
+		        sassExtras: 'demos.scss' // additional sass that gets included before your modules main.scss file }
 		    },
 		    'watch': {